2020 United States House of Representatives elections in Maine

 The 2020 United States House of Representatives elections in Maine were held on November 3, 2020, to elect the two U.S. representatives from the state of Maine, one from each of the state's two congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The election was conducted with ranked choice voting, as per the result of a referendum passed in 2016.

-Party Primaries were initially scheduled to take place on June 9, 2020.
+Party primaries were initially scheduled to take place on June 9, 2020.
 They were rescheduled by Gov. Janet Mills to July 14, 2020, due to the COVID-19 pandemic.
 Mills' executive order also expanded the ability to request absentee ballots, which may now be done up to and on election day.
-Parties that qualified to participate in the 2020 Primary Election were the Democratic Party, the Green Independent Party, and the Republican Party.
-Two candidates in District 1 and four candidates in district 2 filed petitions with the Secretary of State by March 16, 2020.
+Parties that qualified to participate in the 2020 primary election were the Democratic Party, the Green Independent Party, and the Republican Party.
+Two candidates in District 1 and four candidates in District 2 filed petitions with the secretary of state by March 16, 2020.
 Non-party candidates could also file petitions to be included on the ballot by June 1, 2020.

 Overview

 District 1

 The 1st district encompasses the southern coastal area of the state, taking in Portland, Augusta, Brunswick and Saco.
-The incumbent is Democrat Chellie Pingree, who was re-elected with 58.8% of the vote in 2018.
+The incumbent was Democrat Chellie Pingree, who was re-elected with 58.8% of the vote in 2018.